The Four Types of Wedges in Golf

 Pitching Wedge (PW)

-Pitching wedges have the least amount of loft, generally ranging from 45-48 degrees, and hit the ball further than other wedges.
-They're mostly used both for approach shots inside 120 yards and chip shots that you want to keep on a lower trajectory.
-When golfers buy a set of clubs, the pitching wedge typically is included.
+Pitching wedges have the least loft, generally 45-48 degrees, and hit the ball further than others.
+They're mainly used for approach shots inside 120 yards and chip shots you want to keep on a lower trajectory.
+The pitching wedge is typically included when golfers buy a set of clubs.
 The three other types of wedges may not be.

 Gap Wedge (GW)

-Gap wedges evolved last of the four types of wedges to fill the gap between pitching and sand wedges.
-They have more loft than pitching wedges, generally ranging from 50-54 degrees, but drive the ball further than sand wedges, making them ideal for approach shots in the 80-100 yard range.
+Gap wedges evolved as the last of the four types to fill the gap between pitching and sand wedges.
+They have more loft than pitching wedges, generally ranging from 50-54 degrees, but drive the ball further than sand wedges, making them ideal for approach shots in the 80-100-yard range.

 Check out our guide to the Best Gap Wedges.